crystal-lang/crystal-website/install/on_opensuse.md

 subtitle: On OpenSUSE and SUSE Linux Enterprise (SLE)
 ---

-On OpenSUSE, Crystal can be installed from the official repo using Zypper.
+On OpenSUSE, Crystal can be installed from the official repository hosted on the [Open Build Service](https://build.opensuse.org) using Zypper.
 [Snapcraft](#snapcraft) is also available.

 ## Setup repository